ovinc/imgseries/README.md

 gl = GreyLevel(images)

 # Prepare and run analysis ---------------------------------------------------
+# NOTE: if no zones are defined, full image is taken as a default
 gl.zones.define()  # interactively select zones on image gl.zones.load()    # alternative to define() where zones are loaded from saved metadata